-This morning, while working on a manuscript, I was looking for basically any reason to procrastinate.
 I usually use Overleaf for working on LaTeX documents, but just to mix things up, I decided to use Emacs instead.
-As I was happily typing away (I love Emacs), I realized that I was making a ton of spelling errors.
+As I was happily typing away, I realized that I was making a ton of spelling errors.
 “This would be so much better with a spell checker.
 Should I use TextEdit instead?”.
-Then, I remembered that I was using Emacs, which can be pretty much whatever you want it to be.
-It turns out that spell cheking in Emacs was only a quick Google search away: Flyspell is part of Emacs and provides on-the-Flyspell checking through a minor mode.
+Of course not…this is Emacs we’re talking about!
+It can be pretty much whatever you want it to be.
+It turns out that spell checking in Emacs was only a quick Google search away: Flyspell is part of Emacs and provides on-the-Flyspell (get it?) checking through a minor mode.
 Let’s set it up!

 Setting up Flyspell